THE VISION TO SERVE

 Gray consummated its transformative transaction with Raycom Media, Inc., including the divestitures of nine television stations in overlap markets.
 The transaction completes Gray's transformation from a small, regional broadcaster to a leading media company with nationwide scale based on high-quality stations with exceptional talent in attractive markets.
 (January 2nd, 2019)2018

 We know that the world is waking up to its environmental responsibility.
 We are working hard as a company to reduce our carbon footprint on the planet.
-That’s why we continually examine our own business practices and initiatives and make changes to promote sustainability.
-From community outreach efforts to green initiatives, find out more about how Gray Television is making a difference in the world in which we live.
+That's why we are continually examining our own business practices and initiatives to see how we can make changes to promote sustainability for the good of tomorrow.
+From community outreach efforts to green initiatives, we are striving to make a meaningful difference in the world in which we live.

 EXECUTIVE OFFICES4370 Peachtree Road, NE